‘RHOC’ Star Meghan King Edmonds’ Husband Jim Reacts To Instagram Photo Of Hockey Game Outing With Nanny

-Jim Edmonds is defending himself against a recently surfaced Instagram photo of himself and his nanny and alleged mistress, Carly Wilson, attending a hockey game together earlier this month.
+Jim Edmonds is defending himself against a recently-surfaced Instagram photo of himself and his nanny and alleged mistress, Carly Wilson, attending a hockey game together earlier this month.

-Following his wife Meghan King Edmonds’ insinuation that he and Carly were carrying on an affair behind the Real Housewives of Orange County cast member’s back as Carly helped care for their three kids, including two-year-old Aspen and one-year-old twins Hart and Hayes, Jim explained why he and Carly were together at the game.
+Following his wife, Meghan King Edmonds’, insinuation that he and Carly were carrying on an affair behind the Real Housewives of Orange County cast member’s back as Carly helped care for their three kids, including 2-year-old Aspen and 1-year-old twins Hart and Hayes, Jim explained why he and Carly were together at the game.

 “I didn’t take her to an event by myself.
 Get your facts straight,” Jim wrote to a commenter on Instagram on Monday, October 28, via Us Weekly.
 “I was with my best friend and his child.
 I was trying to do something nice for the girl who just had her boyfriend dumped [sic] her.”